Konvt/pgbar/docs/QuickStart.md

 }
 ```

-In some special scenarios, if you want to check the progress bar running, or forcibly stop the progress bar running, you can use the `is_running()` and `reset()` methods.
+In some special scenarios, if you want to check the progress bar running, or forcibly stop the progress bar running, you can use the `active()` and `reset()` methods.

 ```cpp
 #include "pgbar/pgbar.hpp"